 Irony just died a thousand deaths, and Double-Speak became our third official language, with the launch of the Freebie jumla last month.
 It was, of course, no surprise that Mr. Modi would resort to this red herring in a game where the AAP was running away with the ball.
 Ball tampering is, after all, part of the BJP's SOP; the irony, however, lies elsewhere.

 There is only one nostrum to remove temptation and inculcate integrity and probity among serving civil servants and the judiciary, and it is a simple one: discontinue the appointment of retirees to any position.
 There is no reason why serving judges and bureaucrats cannot be appointed to all government bodies, be they Tribunals, Commissions, Regulatory agencies.
-Selection can be done by the UPSC through open competition.
+Selection can be done by the UPSC (Union Public Service Commission) through open competition.
 There should be no extension of the retirement age.
-No one is indispensable or irreplaceable: if the country could survive the assassination of two Prime Ministers it can cope with the retirement of a Cabinet Secretary or an ED or CBI Director.
-Strictly enforce the two year cooling off period for bureaucrats and judges before they can take up private jobs, join political parties, be appointed as Governors or MPs or take up arbitration cases.
+No one is indispensable or irreplaceable: if the country could survive the assassination of two Prime Ministers it can cope with the retirement of a Cabinet Secretary or an Enforcement Directorate or Central Bureau of Investigation head.
+Strictly enforce the two year cooling off period for bureaucrats and judges before they can take up private jobs or join political parties or be appointed as Governors or MPs or take up arbitration cases.
 Take away this power of patronage from the Executive/ leveraging of one's past position in government, and much of the rot will have been stopped.

 The Government being the biggest plaintiff as well as defendant in Courts, is peculiarly placed in the hall of the Judiciary.
 It is on one hand seeking justice, while on the other bestowing assignments to the same judges upon their retirement.